ramda/eslint-plugin-ramda/README.md

 - `no-redundant-and` - Forbids `and` with 2 parameters in favor of `&&`
 - `no-redundant-not` - Forbids `not` with 1 parameter in favor of `!`
 - `no-redundant-or` - Forbids `or` with 2 parameters in favor of `||`
+- `pipe-simplification` - Detects when a function that has the same behavior already exists
 - `prefer-ramda-boolean` - Enforces using `R.T` and `R.F` instead of explicit functions
 - `prop-satisfies-simplification` - Detects when can replace `propSatisfies` by more simple functions
 - `reduce-simplification` - Detects when can replace `reduce` by `sum` or `product`